 - David by Bernini is a complex sculpture that emphasizes the flourishing baroque movement of the early 17th century.

-- The story of David and Goliath – one of the most recognizable in the Judeo-Christian tradition
+- The story of David and Goliath – is one of the most recognizable in the Judeo-Christian tradition.

 - Baroque era is related to the compositions in diagonal lines, as in Bernini’s David.